 Missing incident body on get_incident.
 Issue #65 reports that retrieving an incident doesn’t include the incident body — the detailed description that responders need for context.
 Agents have to make additional API calls to get full incident information.

-Escalation policy management is read-only.
+Escalation policy management is read-only — fix in flight.
 Issue #118 (Apr 8) requests create_escalation_policy and update_escalation_policy tools — currently agents can only list and get policies, not create or modify them.
-Similarly, issue #117 requests v3 schedules API support for more granular schedule management.
+Issue #117 requests v3 schedules API support.
+PR #124 (open, May 19) addresses both — adding v3 schedules tools and fixing escalation policy write operations.
+Not merged yet.

 Alternatives